chadac/golang/src/cmd/compile/README.md

 <!---
 // Copyright 2018 The Go Authors.
 All rights reserved.
-// Use of this source code is governed by a BSD-style
+// Use of this source code is golangverned by a BSD-style
 // license that can be found in the LICENSE file.
 -->